wgroeneveld/brainbaking/content/post/2020/09/486-upgrade-sound-blaster.md

 {{< video "/vid/rottsnd-gameplay.mp4" >}}

 You can see that the PC clearly is not up to the task and even shows several dips in music and sound FX playback while firing missiles.
 I did temporarily resocket the motherboard with the DX40 CPU.
-All options are set to maximum, I do not care for graphics performance just yet.
+All options are set to maximum, I do not care for graphics performance just yet[^perf].

 Of course, this is just a sample of a single game.
 Other DOS MIDI masterpieces include: